raylee9919/raylee9919.github.io/_posts/2024-10-16-build_system_and_hot_reloading.md

 > Scared of diagrams?
 Believe me, so am I. OOP's class hierarchy UML diagrams are my worst nightmare.

 In simple terms, win32.exe checks the write timestamp of `game.dll` every frame.
 If it has changed, it loads the updated code.
-Since the game state is stored in a reserved memory chunk, allocated by `win32.exe`, reloading `game.dll` into any arbitrary memory address won't break anything.
+Since the game state is stored in a reserved memory chunk (e.g. Character's hit-point), allocated by `win32.exe`, reloading `game.dll` into any arbitrary memory address won't break anything.
 This way, you don't have to shut down the process to modify the game code!